rgehrsitz/rex/docs/decisions/REX-M8-RULESET-RELOAD.md

 the eventual swap, but the manager lock makes it finish before activation and the archived engine remains available if it fails.

+Undelivered stream lag does not block activation because those events have not yet acquired a program.
+A backlog can therefore span a deployment: events delivered before the swap use the old program and events first delivered after it use the new one.
+Reload preserves per-event consistency, not one program for an entire queued backlog.

 ## Artifact history

 Reload requires a dedicated history directory and a positive maximum file